-The male gender is used in this document as a gender neutral.
-The use of the male gender is intended to lighten the text and make it easier to read it.
+The male gender is used in this document as a gender neutral intended to lighten the text and make it easier to read it.

-Your child is expected on Sunday between 1:30 p.m. and 3 p.m. in order to participate in his first activity at 3:30 p.m., and must leave La Ferme d’André 2.0 the following Saturday between 10 a.m. and 11 a.m.
+For the summer camp, your child is expected to arrive on Sunday between 2 p.m. and 4 p.m. in order to participate in his first activity at 4:15 p.m.

 At La Ferme d’André 2.0, children are not divided by age group and do not have a dedicated camp monitor.
 They define their own “schedule” according to their interests and passions at the time.
 Accompanied by qualified, motivated and dynamic instructors, the children carry out their projects, make discoveries and participate in the various activities offered.

 Each instructor supervises between six (6) and ten (10) children.
 Our instructors undergo nearly 60 hours of training and participate in our onboarding and integration program before the start of the season.
 Many of them also receive first aid training to ensure the health and safety of the children.